|

 ii.
 Create

-assign based on the AG Notification Tracker rotation list; and
+and assign based on the AG Notification Tracker rotation list; and

 iii.
-Add a note
+Add a note in

-shall do the following upon receipt of the email from the Legal Division:
+will do the following upon receipt of the email from the Legal Division:

 a.
 Reassign